simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 :ref:`Rsyslog` server with a capability that is easier to search and analyze over time.
 Once your Logstash server is set up, you simply need to direct your hosts to forward logs to your Logstash server.
-In a default SIMP configuration, this can be done by setting the ``$log_server`` variable in :term:`Hiera`.
+In a default SIMP configuration, this can be done by setting the ``$simp_options::syslog::log_servers`` variable in :term:`Hiera`.

 It is up to each implementation to define and apply filters that meet their local requirements.
-While multiple output targets may be defined, SIMP only defines the Elasticsearch output by default.
-Please see the Elasticsearch Puppet module for details on how to define additional output targets.
+While multiple Logstash output targets may be defined, simp_logstash_ only defines the Elasticsearch output by default.
+Please see the Elasticsearch
+Puppet module for details on how to define additional output targets.

 The following diagram depicts the standard SIMP data flow through the Logstash